Jagadeeshpuli/prac/README.md

 # This is for practice
-This is production branch.
+This is development branch.
-please refrain from doing any unusal changes to this branch.
+Developers can use this branch to add new features and testing them.